yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 }
 ```

-In the second section, we've talked about the `setStickyHeight` function of the `<CollapsibleHeader>` and why we need it.
+In the second section, we've discussed the `setStickyHeight` function of the `<CollapsibleHeader>` and why we need it.

 To have the height, the main wrapper of the `<TabBar>` component needs an `onLayout` function which follows the same patterns: